oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/management/logging/LogCaptureForArchive.md

 We've seen one way to capture log data so it can be processed, but sometimes you just want to save it in the longer term, possibly for legal reasons.
 While the initial part of the process is similar the approach needed for long term retrieval of data is usually very different from that needed for the analysis of the data.
 This is especially true if the chance is high that the data will not ever be used ("Write Only Data") where you need to meet the obligations to store it, but are focused on the costs or saving and storing, and the cost of a very occasional retrieval is less important.
 For example it may be considered very reasonable to not index log data that is in being held for long term storage, but only group it in large chunks, say one chunk per day) understanding that if data is needed that the entire days data may need to be processed, but accepting the cost of doing that as it's less than the overhead of creating and maintaining an index with a higher resolution.

 We're going to now look at how to extract data and save it to a storage service.
-This section is based on [this blog entry created by Ankit Bansal](http://www.ankitbansal.net/centralized-logging-in-oracle-kubernetes-engine-with-object-storage/#) but modified to fit in with the specific environment of the lab.
+This section is based on [this blog entry created by Ankit Bansal](http://www.ankitbansal.net/centralized-logging-in-oracle-kubernetes-engine-with-object-storage/#) but modified to fit in with the specific environment of the lab and to split the configuration of the storage from the fluentd basic configuration.

 Note, if you still have the fluentd configuration setup monitoring to Elastic Search you can leave that running if you like.
 It is of course consuming resources, but there are situations where you may want long term storage of log data as well as short term analytics.

 ### Storing the log data

 We will be using one of them built in output plug-ins of Fluentd that allows us to write to storage solutions that provide a Amazon S3 compatible interface.
-In this case we will be writing the data to the Oracle Storage Service, but you could of course use other compatible services.
+In this case we will be writing the data to the Oracle Object Storage Service, but you could of course use other compatible services.

 The first thing we need to do is to gather a bit of data about the storage service to configure the fluentd output plugin.